 We were lucky to visit Pincher Creek on the day of the Cowboy Show and would highly recommend to anyone interested in rodeos.
 What I liked about this one is that it’s a small rodeo with “ranch cowboys” competing in a variety of rodeo-style events.
 What makes a “ranch cowboy” different from the cowboys you might see at a pro rodeo is that these cowboys actually make their living on ranches, rather than from rodeo performances.
 Here, they compete against other ranches as a way to have fun and show off their skills.
 We missed the first half of the event but got there in time to see them bucking horses and rounding cattle up to put them in moving trailers.
 We then toured the artisan market, which had local vendors and artists selling cowboy-style goods such as harnesses, ropes, and saddles.
 For anyone who loves the cowboy lifestyle, this is an event you don’t want to miss.

 Visit the Cruise and Shine Show

 If you’re going to the Cowboy Show, as per our recommendation, you should definitely check out the Cruise and Shine Show, which is held on the same day.
 This event attracts car lovers from all over the place, bringing their classic cars to show off.
 We spent a couple of hours looking around, gawking at the various classic Mustangs, Corvettes, and Bel-Airs.
 But the car that stood out the most for us was the AMX Experimental, which none of us had ever seen before.
 This gorgeous red muscle car was pristine from top to bottom, so much so that we sought out the owner to ask him some questions.
 He then explained that this car broke over 209 records when it came out in 1968, but was never really sold for regular use.
 That’s what I love the most about small towns.
-The people are open and friendly, eager to share their story with you.
+The people are open and friendly, eager to share their stories with you.